open-voice-interoperability/website/site/content/communities/_index.md

       and dependencies, and as to the why, the what, the how, and the legal requirements and ethical use of conversational AI in retail and consumer products.
+  - heading: 'Health, Wellness, and Life Sciences Community'
+    imageUrl: /img/1x1-white-pixel.png
+    text: >-
+      For professionals involved in the health, wellness, and life sciences industries who are using or plan to incorporate conversational assistance AI into their organizations and practices.
+Primary responsibility: advising the entirety of the Open Voice Network on the best practices to improve the continuum of health through the adoption of open, standards-based voice technology and privacy-protected analysis of voice-based data in health.
+  - heading: Media and Entertainment Community
+    imageUrl: /img/1x1-white-pixel.png
+    text: >-
+      For members and professionals of all formats of the media and entertainment industries.
+Primary responsibility: advising the entirety of the Open Voice Network on the growing adoption of voice technology and its use in various forms of media and entertainment sectors across the globe.
+  - heading: Architecture Work Group
+    imageUrl: /img/1x1-white-pixel.png
+    text: >-
+      For speech scientists, voice developers, and voice practitioners who can collaboratively address the why, the what, and the how of voice assistant interoperability.
+Primary responsibility: advising the entirety of the Open Voice Network on how might voice agents of different platforms or technical parentage share dialogs, data, context, and controls.
+  - heading: Voice Registry System Work Group
+    imageUrl: /img/1x1-white-pixel.png
+    text: >-
+      For conversational AI practitioners and developers seeking to address the needs of voice-based destination findability and discoverability that will emerge in a worldwide voice web.
+Primary responsibility: advising the entirety of the Open Voice Network on how might voice users confidently find and discover preferred voice agent/application destinations in a worldwide voice web, and how might organizations protect their brand names and brand experiences in the same environment.
+  - heading: Privacy and Security Work Group
+    imageUrl: /img/1x1-white-pixel.png
+    text: >-
+      For privacy and data security professionals, designers, and developers who wish to guide the future of voice-based privacy and security standards.
+      Primary responsibility: advising the entirety of the Open Voice Network as to how user privacy is affected by the current voice environment and working towards suggestions on how data from users of voice technology can stay protected.
+  - heading: Synthetic Voice Study Group
+    imageUrl: /img/1x1-white-pixel.png
+    text: >-
+      For conversational AI practitioners and developers studying, developing, and creating synthetic voice.
+Primary responsibility: advising the entirety of the Open Voice Network on the risks and benefits of synthetic voice, identifying the primary constituents and stakeholders, and suggesting technical standards that will benefit creators, participants, and consumers.
+  - heading: Authentication Study Group
+    imageUrl: /img/1x1-white-pixel.png
+    text: >-
+      For conversational AI practitioners and developers studying and practicing the use of voice and other biometric identifiers as a means of password-free authentication.
+Primary responsibility: advising the
+      entirety of the Open Voice Network on the current state of password-free biometric authentication, identifying a best-case authentication process, and suggesting what technical standards should be created for the benefit of voice-centric authentication creators, participants, and consumers.
 ---